Return to Submissions

 Provide a short biography of 75 words length, maximum.
 Also list your social media artist pages.
 You may also provide an additional Artist Statement of 75 words, maximum.

 Simultaneous submissions are allowed.
 Please withdraw your submission immediately if your image(s) will be published somewhere else first.
+Please note, an image may not be simultaneously submitted to more than one Wax Poetry and Art submission stream.

 Submissions will be divided into three submission periods, each four months long.